Lincoln Assassination Lesson Planning Ideas and Teacher Guide Resources for Fords.org

 In the past few years, we have expanded access to historical content about Abraham Lincoln’s assassination through new webpages that use primary sources, and annotated images and artifacts that illuminate stories related to that event.

-In response to suggestions from many educators, we’ve created teacher guides for these webpages with the assistance of Kevin Murphy, a former social studies teacher who works with the Visitor Services staff at Ford’s.
+In response to suggestions from many educators, we’ve created teacher guides for these webpages with the assistance of Kevin Murphy, a former social studies teacher.

 Each teacher guide (PDF) contains: